 So how do you want to be remembered?
 What do you want people to say about YOU, when you’re not there?
 What will make you unique, distinctive and memorable for all the right reasons?

 If you were selling a global product of your own, how would you sell it?
 You’d make sure you were in the right marketplace, you’d price it in the right bracket, you’d promote it well, and you’d make sure it was packaged up brilliantly to catch the eye of the potential buyers.
-This is just what you have to do for yourself.
+This is exactly what you must do for yourself.
 This mindset of thinking of yourself as ‘for sale’ just as much as any brand you know, like and trust, means you are setting out with the right attitude.
 This ‘productisation’ of your offering is vital to differentiate yourself and show ‘promise of value.’
 However, you must be authentic.
 Don’t attempt to be what you are not.
 Any doubt about your authenticity will result in your brand being shot to pieces and of your being labelled a fake.

 This is your primary piece of marketing material when working with interim providers.
 Whilst everyone has a view on what a great CV looks like, there is rarely total agreement.
 You will find guidelines for writing your CV that have been put together in consultation with many prominent interim service providers in our section on Writing an Interim CV.